10 Must-Haves for Your Interior Design Website

 Are buttons easy to tap?

 A responsive design isn’t optional—it’s expected.
-Test it across multiple devices to be sure your site looks polished no matter how it's viewed.
+Test it across multiple devices to ensure your site looks polished no matter how it's viewed.

 7. SEO Basics